 J.1 General

 The present document applies to both EPS and 5GS.
 This annex lists the aspects of MCVideo session control protocols which are different in 5GS from EPS.
 Certain aspects that are only applicable to EPS are described in clause J.2.
+A mapping of EPS-specific terms to their 5GS equivalents is provided in clause J.3.

 2nd change

+J.3 Mapping of EPS-specific terms to 5GS

 3rd change

+J.3.1 Session aspects

+In 5GS, the PDU session is the equivalent of a PDN connection in EPS.
+The requirements and configurations for a PDN connection throughout this document apply also to PDU sessions.

 4th change

+J.3.2 Bearer aspects

+When using the 5GS, a bearer is provided by a 5GS QoS flow.
+The requirements, procedures, and configurations for a bearer throughout this document, including those stating EPS explicitly (e.g., EPS bearer priority), apply also to QoS flows.

 End of changes